Frame1910/microbit-morse/README.md

   # Loop the comparison of individualised English characters with their value in Morse
   i = 0
   while i < len(englishArray):
-      # Add each new Morse value to a new array of morse characters
+      # Add each new Morse value to a new array of Morse characters
       newEnglishString.append(englishToMorse.get(englishArray[i]))
       i += 1
   # Join each arrat value into one string